 Shoulders are well laid back.
-The upper arm is long and wide, and forms an apparent 90-degree angle with the shoulder blade.

-FORELEGS - The forelegs are well muscled with strong bone.
+The upper arm is long and forms an apparent 90-degree angle with the shoulder blade.
+The forelegs are strong, straight, and moderately well boned.
 The elbows are set close to the body, but able to move freely in action.
-The pasterns are short, powerful, straight, and flexible.
+The pasterns are short, powerful, slightly sloping, and flexible.
+"Bench legs" are acceptable but not preferred.